15th Feb 2022

-To the surprise of none of its 63 million viewers, the racy Netflix period drama has been renewed for a second season and now we have the trailer.
-Here's everything we know about the delights to expect in season 2
+To the surprise of none of its 63 million viewers, the racy Netflix period drama was renewed for a second season and we finally have the first look at all that's yet to happen in the ton.

-Netflix has officially confirmed that Sex Education’s Simone Ashley will star opposite Jonathan Bailey in the next series of Bridgerton.
-Ashley’s character in the book was originally called Kate Sheffield she is named Kate Sharma.
+Netflix officially confirmed that Sex Education’s Simone Ashley will star opposite Jonathan Bailey in the next series of Bridgerton.
+Ashley’s character in the book was originally called Kate Sheffield but she will be named Kate Sharma in the series.
 In line with Shonda Rhime’s inclusive casting (they dislike the term “colourblind casting” as the diversity was an explicit choice), a number of the roles have been reimagined to fit Bridgerton’s multi-racial high society in 1880s Regency London.

 Jonathan Bailey on Anthony